birkskyum/maplibre-native-wasm/README.md

-## MapLibre Native WASM distributiosn
+## MapLibre Native WASM distributions

 Targets that have been compiled to WebAssembly and are distributed here: